SaverioCaminiti/cssSlideJS/README.md

 .fade .prev { display: block; }
 .fade .next { display: block; }
 ```
 In this example we position the images and animate the opacity property to create a fade-in/fade-out effect.
 Check `examples/fade.html` to see the result.
 Don't forget to check out the other examples: there is a lot of cool things you can do with a few lines of CSS.

 ### Pre-warm
-Based on your CSS animation you may experience some glitch at the beginning of the slideshow (when no element is given a class `.prev`).
+Based on your CSS animation you may experience some glitch at the beginning of the slideshow.

 To prevent this you can assign class `slide` to all images, `current` to the first image, `next` to the second one, and `prev` to the last one.
 Just like this:
 ```html